-Credit Criteria & Keat Office As 1 - Main Tower & Keats House Office Assessment Shell and Core 2 - Main Tower Retail Assessment Shell and Core Red - Minimum standards Green Highlight - Early stage credits Credits available Targeted Credits available Targeted Key responsibility Bold - Main Contact Pollution No refrigerant use within the installed plant or systems.
-I No refrigerant use within the installed plant or systems.
-OR alternatively, where the building does use refrigerants, the three credits can be awarded as follows: Refrigerant pre-requisite 2 All systems with electric compressors comply with the requirements of BS EN 378:20161 (parts 2 and 3).
-Refrigeration systems containing ammonia comply with the Institute of Refrigeration Ammonia Refrigeration Systems code of practice2. - - - Impact of refrigerants Two credits 3 The direct effect life cycle CO 2 equivalent emissions (DELC) of $\leq$ 100 CO 2 -eq/kW.
-For systems which provide cooling and heating, the worst performing output base on the lower of kW cooling output and kW heating output is used to complete the calculation.
+Credit Criteria 1 - Main Tower & Keats House Office Assessment Shell and Core 2 - Main Tower Retail Assessment Shell and Core Red - Minimum standards Green Highlight - Early stage credits Credits available argeted Credits available argeted Key responsibility Bold - Main Contact Pollution F No refrigerant use within the installed plant or systems.
+OR alternatively, where the building does use refrigerants, the three credits can be awarded as follows: - Refrigerant pre-requisite 2 All systems with electric compressors comply with the requirements of BS EN 378:20161 (parts 2 and 3).
+Refrigeration systems containing ammonia comply with the Institute of Refrigeration Ammonia Refrigeration Systems code of practice2. - - - - Impact of refrigerants Two credits 3 The direct effect life cycle CO2 equivalent emissions (DELC) of ≤ 100 CO2-eq/kW.
+For systems which provide cooling and heating, the worst performing output based on the lower of kW cooling output and kW heating output is used to complete the calculation.
 To calculate the DELC, refer to the relevant definitions in Methodology and Additional information.
-OR 4 All refrigerants used have a global warming potential (GWP) $\leq$ 10.
+OR 4 All refrigerants used have a global warming potential (GWP) ≤ 10.
 1 1 Impact of refrigerants One credit 5 Systems using refrigerants have a DELC of ≤ 1000 kgCO2-eq/kW cooling and heating capacity.
-1 1 1 1 CBDS Leak detection 6 All systems are hermetically sealed or only use environmentally benign refrigerants (see Leak detection and Hermetically sealed systems).
-OR 7 Where the systems are not hermetically sealed: 7.a: Systems have: 7.a: A permanent automated refrigerant leak detection system, that is robust and tested, and capable of continuously monitoring for leaks.
-OR 7.a: A permanent automated refrigerant leak detection system, that is robust and tested, and capable of continuously monitoring for leaks.
-OR 7.a: An inbuilt automated diagnostic procedure for detecting leakage is enabled.
+1 1 1 1 CBDSP Leak detection 6 All systems are hermetically sealed or only use environmentally benign refrigerants (see Leak detection and Hermetically sealed systems).
+7 Where the systems are not hermetically sealed: 7.a: Systems have: 7.a.i A permanent automated refrigerant leak detection system, that is robust and tested, and capable of continuously monitoring for leaks.
+OR 7.a.ii An inbuilt automated diagnostic procedure for detecting leakage is enabled.
 7.b: In the event of a leak, the system must be capable of automatically responding and managing the remaining refrigerant charge to limit loss of refrigerant (see Automatic isolation and containment of refrigerant).
-1 1 1 1 CBDS
+1 1 1 1 CBDSP